-Out of 208 students in the second year MBBS batch, a total of 162 (77.88%) students volunteered to get enrolled in this study.
+Out of 208 students in the second-year MBBS batch, a total of 162 (77.88%) students volunteered to get enrolled in this study.
 Consent for the study was taken by Google form online from each participant.
-The remaining 46 (22.11%) students who did not consent for the project stated various reasons for not participating in the study.
-A total of 40 projects were submitted by the students and were evaluated based on a checklist created by the various faculty of Microbiology in our institute.
-The power points were scored out of 100 points based on content, creativity, recent updates and references.
-Out of the forty groups, 16 groups scored between 61 to 80 points, 19 groups scored between 41 to 60 points and 5 groups scored between 21 to 40 points.
+The remaining 46 (22.11%) students who did not consent to the project stated various reasons for not participating in the study.
+The reasons for not participating in the project are displayed in Table 1.